-- 2. Participant's Responsibilities.
-All information that the Participant has provided or will provide to the Custodian under this Agreement is complete and accurate and the Custodian may rely upon it.
-The Participant will comply with all legal requirements governing this Agreement and assumes all responsibility for his or her actions, including eligibility determination, contributions, distributions, penalty infractions, proper filing of tax returns, and other issues related to activities regarding this Agreement.
-The Participant will have 60 days after the receipt of any documents, statements, or other information from the Custodian to notify the Custodian in writing of any errors or inaccuracies reflected in these documents, statements, or other information.
-If the Participant does not notify the Custodian within 60 days, the documents, statements, or other information will be deemed correct and accurate, and the Custodian will have no further liability or obligation for such documents, statements, other information, or the transactions described therein.
-The Participant will provide to the Custodian the information that the Custodian believes appropriate to comply with the requirements of section 326 of the Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism (USA PATRIOT) Act of 2001.
-The Participant will pay the Custodian reasonable compensation for its services, as disclosed in the applicable fee schedules. - 3.
+- 2. Depositor's Responsibilities.
+All information that the Depositor has provided or will provide to the Custodian under this Agreement is complete and accurate and the Custodian may rely upon it.
+The Depositor will comply with all legal requirements governing this Agreement and assumes all responsibility for his or her actions, including, eligibility determination, contributions, distributions, penalty infractions, proper filing of tax returns, and other issues related to activities regarding this Agreement.
+The Depositor will have 60 days after the receipt of any documents, statements, or other information from the Custodian to notify the Custodian in writing of any errors or inaccuracies reflected in these documents, statements, or other information.
+If the Depositor does not notify the Custodian will have no further liability or obligation for such documents, statements, other information, or the transactions described therein.
+The Depositor will provide to the Custodian the information that the Custodian believes appropriate to comply with the requirements of Section 326 of the Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism (USA PATRIOT) Act of 2001.
+The Depositor will pay the Custodian reasonable compensation for its services, as disclosed in the applicable fee schedules. - 3.
 Investment Responsibilities.
-All investment decisions are the sole responsibility of the Participant, and the Participant is responsible to direct the Custodian in writing, or other acceptable form and manner authorized by the Custodian, regarding how all amounts are to be invested.
-Subject to the policies and practices of the Custodian, the Participant may delegate investment authority by appointing an Authorized Agent in writing in a form and manner acceptable to the Custodian.
-Upon receipt of instructions from the Participant and proof of acceptance by the Authorized Agent, the Custodian will accept investment direction and may fully rely on those instructions as if the Custodian had received the instructions from the Participant.
+All investment decisions are the sole responsibility of the Depositor, and the Depositor is responsible to direct the Custodian in writing, or other acceptable form and manner authorized by the Custodian, regarding how all amounts are to be invested.
+Subject to the policies and practices of the Custodian, the Depositor may delegate investment authority by appointing an Authorized Agent in writing in a form and manner acceptable to the Custodian.
+Upon receipt of instructions from the Depositor and proof of acceptance by the Authorized Agent, the Custodian will accept investment direction and may fully rely on those instructions as if the Custodian had received the instructions from the Depositor.